xsscx/xnuimagefuzzer/README.md

 - iTunes File Sharing: Connect your iPhone to a computer, open iTunes, select your device, go to the "File Sharing" section, select your app, and you should see the files listed.
 You can then save them to your computer.

 - Files App: Open the Files app on your iPhone, navigate to the "On My iPhone" section, find your app's folder, and you'll see the saved images.
 From here, you can select and share files via AirDrop.

-## At Scale Fuzzing
+## Fuzzing on Desktop
-You can see the XNU Image Fuzzer Example Code running At Scale using the iOS Interposing Code in iOSOnMac [https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/xnuimagefuzzer.m].
-The iOsOnMac implementation is a more robust method for Fuzzing and Collecting the post-processed Images.
+- XNU Image Fuzzer Example Code using the iOS Interposing Code in iOSOnMac [https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/xnuimagefuzzer.m].
+- The iOsOnMac implementation is a more robust method for Fuzzing and Collecting the post-processed Images.

 ### Big Picture
 - XNU Image Fuzzer